Navy Receiver Accessories -

 dlg30-radioswitch.jpg (150391 bytes)

-A more recent model receiver transfer switchboard is the SB-973/SRR, illustrated at left.
+A more recent model receiver transfer switchboard is the SB-973/SRR, illustrated above.
 This switchboard contains 10 seven position rotary selector switches.
 Each switch or operating knob relates to a remote control station Switch positions one through five relate to receivers.

 Position X on each switch serves to transfer the remote control stations connected to the original switchboard to the corresponding switches in additional switchboards.
 In this manner, any number of receivers can be connected to the ten remote control stations.
 An additional switchboard is needed for each five additional receivers.